Ricoh’s special edition GR III camera introduces a new film emulation mode

 Ricoh GR III limited edition

 Ricoh Imaging Americas Corporation announced the RICOH GR III Diary Edition Special Limited Kit.
-This package features the RICOH GR III premium digital compact camera with a metallic, warm-gray finish. in a limited quantity of only 2,000 units worldwide, includes exclusive, specially-designed accessories.
+This package features the RICOH GR III premium digital compact camera with a metallic, warm-gray finish. in a limited quantity of only 2,000 units worldwide, it includes exclusive, specially-designed accessories.
 Ricoh

 We really like the Ricoh GR III digital compact camera family, but that shouldn’t come as a surprise.
-We’ve been fans of the GR line all the back since its days as an undeniably hip and high-performance film camera.
+We’ve been fans of the GR line all the way back since its days as an undeniably hip and high-performance film camera.
 Now, Ricoh has announced a new special edition of the GR III called the Diary Edition.
-In addition to its aesthetic updates, Ricoh has used the camera as a chance to debut some new features that will also come to the GR III and GR IIIx via firmware updates the line.
+In addition to its aesthetic updates, Ricoh has used the camera as a chance to debut some new features that will also come to the GR III and GR IIIx via firmware updates down the line.

 Ricoh GR III makeover